UBC-Geography/computing-resources/development-environments/README.md

 The traditional and most flexible approach is to install JupyterLab as a Python package using Pip or Conda and starting it from the Jupyter command line interface.
-This approach uses a locally installed version of Python to start a basic server on your machine and then navigates to that server through your preferred web browser.
+This approach uses a locally installed version of Python to start a basic, local server on your machine and then navigates to that server through your preferred web browser.
 For those who may be uncomfortable with installing Python and/or using command line interfaces, Project Jupyter has also released a simple-to-use desktop application, named JupyterLab Desktop.
 This application comes packaged with Python and a default set of packages that are frequently used in scientific computing.